 - Supplemental information for specific groups (seniors; near-retirees; women; young adults; college students; farmers; veterans and military families; immigrants; and lesbian, gay, bisexual and transgender individuals) who might be specifically affected by certain aspects of the ACA.

 - Employer-sponsored insurance: What employees need to know

 - Information on employer-based insurance with a focus on the options for employees of various-sized businesses.
-While the focus is on what employees need to know, it is fairly thorough in terms of what employers need to know and could be a standalone piece to be used in presentations to employer groups or in workforce development programming.
+With the focus is on what employees need to know, this section could be paired with “the basics” for a presentation to a group of employees.

 - Changes to Medicare